Claken/InceptionOfThings/README.md

 # 🌀 InceptionOfThings

-This group project consists of setting up several environments under specific rules.
+This post common core group project (from @42Paris) consists of setting up several environments under specific rules.

 # 👩🏻‍🏫 WHAT THIS PROJECT BROUGHT ME
 - With this project, I saw some notions of kubernetes, in particular K3d and K3s.